mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 know enough to start a project of your own and start fooling around.
 As you need to learn new tricks, come back to the documentation.

-We've put a lot of effort into making nvector's documentation useful, easy to read and as complete as possible.
+We've put a lot of effort into making envector's documentation useful, easy to read and as complete as possible.
 The rest of this document explains more about how the documentation works so that you can get the most out of it.